arvigeus/AZ-204/Questions/App Configuration.md

 Since different labels create different versions of the same key, these are considered distinct entries.

 Therefore, the total number of unique keys stored in Azure App Configuration is: **5**.

 ---

+Question: A financial services company is deploying a compliance-sensitive application to Azure.
+The app is hosted in a virtual network (VNet) and retrieves its runtime settings from Azure App Configuration.
+To meet internal security requirements, the company mandates that all configuration traffic must stay entirely within the Azure backbone network and avoid exposure to the public internet.
+Which solution meets this requirement?

+- [ ] Use a system-assigned managed identity
+- [ ] Use a user-assigned managed identity
+- [x] Configure a private endpoint for the App Configuration store
+- [ ] Use a customer-managed key for encryption

+Answer: Private endpoint assigns a VNet IP to the App Configuration store, ensuring all traffic flows over the Azure backbone via a private link—never crossing the public internet.

+---